Part-time degree program

 UMass Law, the Commonwealth’s only public law school, offers an outstanding and affordable legal education that prepares our graduates to practice in any field of law.
 We support a variety of experiential learning opportunities and the flexibility you need to earn your law degree.

 At UMass Law, we understand that a flexible schedule is necessary for students who are balancing work, family, and other responsibilities and are unable to attend law school full-time during the day.
-We offer two part-time programs leading to a Juris Doctor degree that take 4-5 years to complete.
+We offer a part-time evening program leading to a Juris Doctor degree that takes 4 years to complete.

-The evening/weekend program is designed for students who cannot attend a traditional or part-time day program.
-This program is offered in the evening on Monday through Thursday and during the day on Saturday.
-You can maintain your day job and responsibilities while attending law classes at night or on weekends.
+The evening program is designed for students who cannot attend a traditional full-time day program.
+This program is offered in the evening on Monday through Thursday.
+You can maintain your day job and responsibilities while attending law classes at night.
 Summer study is required.

-See curricula guide and degree checklist for the evening/weekend program from the Law Enrollment Center.
+See curricula guide and degree checklist for the evening program from the Law Enrollment Center.

 Tuition